prawny-boy/Choose_Your_Own_Adventure/README.md

   4. Add labels to an issue
      * Click on the issue name on the issues page.
 This should redirect you to the issue's details.
 On the right side of the page, there is a label section.
 Click on the gear icon next to it and it should pop up with a dropdown menu.
 Here you can add or remove issues.
 Refer to the issue description when deciding which labels to add to the issue.
 ### 2.2 Branches
-When you have assigned yourself to an issue (see 2.1), its time to start coding!
+When you have assigned yourself to an issue (see 2.1), its time to start coding! <br>
+Go to VS code and open the folder with the repository. (see 1.1) In the terminal write `git checkout -b "[Your branch name (see next for formatting)]"` You should name your branch as `[Your Name]-[Shortened version of issue]` This should make a new branch, which is where you will edit the code so that you don't edit the main branch.
+Now you can edit code and fix the issue! <br>
+These are some other commands that are useful:
+  * `git checkout -b [branch name]` This is to make a new branch and switch to it. (see above)
+  * `git checkout [branch name]` This is to switch branches.
+You must commit before you do this. (see 2.3)
+  * `git branch` This gives you a list of all your branches, and highlights the one you are on.
+### 2.3 Commiting and Pushing

-### 2.3 Pull Requests
+### 2.4 Pull Requests